-Assembly Bill 525 aims to repeal various obsolete tax credits and provisions in Wisconsin law, reflecting changes in taxpayer eligibility and the expiration of certain credits.
-The bill specifically targets credits that are no longer available due to sunset provisions, including the armed forces member credit, biodiesel fuel production credit, and the jobs tax credit, among others.
-Additionally, it seeks to repeal outdated tax provisions, such as those related to income tax rates and brackets for tax years prior to 2025, and obsolete definitions from the Internal Revenue Code.
+Assembly Bill 525 aims to repeal a variety of obsolete tax credits and provisions in Wisconsin law.
+The bill specifically targets numerous tax credits that are no longer applicable due to sunset provisions, including the armed forces member credit, biodiesel fuel production credit, and the jobs tax credit, among others.
+Additionally, it seeks to repeal outdated tax provisions related to income tax rates and brackets for tax years prior to 2025, as well as provisions concerning the computation of apportionment of business income for tax years prior to 2008.
+The bill also includes amendments to existing statutes to reflect these changes and ensure that any nonrefundable tax credits that are being repealed will remain in effect until they can no longer be utilized.

 Statutes affected: Bill Text: 13.94(1)(ms), 13.94, 20.250(2)(h), 20.250, 20.566(1)(hp), 20.566, 20.835(2)(bb), 20.835, 20.835(2)(cc), 20.835(2)(ff), 71.01(6)(j), 71.01, 71.01(6)(k), 71.01(6)(m), 71.01(7g), 71.01(7r), 71.01(13), 71.03(7)(a), 71.03, 71.03(7)(b), 71.03(7)(c), 71.04(1)(a), 71.04